The

 relaxed, but Captain Boots is

-He's the closest thing I've seen to a truly driven cat.
-He is
+thing I've seen to a truly driven cat.
+He is absolutely determined

-last musical warble of trilled A's and U's, he reverted to modern Iemy,
+musical warble of trilled A's and U's, he reverted to modern Iemy, and I

 The